| |

 The second option is combining the Roam Transit Lake Louise route (route 8x) with the Moraine Lake Connector shuttle (operated by Parks Canada).

 This is a great option if you’re staying in Banff, because it means you don’t have to make the 45-60 minute drive out to Lake Louise Ski Resort to connect with the Parks Canada Shuttle.
-Instead, you take the 8x from downtown Banff to the shore of Lake Louise, and then hop on the Parks Canada connector that takes you to Moraine Lake.

 This requires you to purchase the “Roam Superpass” when you book your ticket, which gives you access to the connector shuttle.
-More information here.
+More information here

 The third option is the Moraine Lake Express through Roam Transit (route 10).
 The most important thing to know is that this option is only available in the fall, September through mid-October.

 This route leaves from the town of Banff (in front of Banff High School) and makes a beeline to Moraine Lake, which makes it a really nice option if you’re staying in Banff and don’t want to drive out to Lake Louise.
-More information here.
+More information here

 All three options are very competitive, and you should book your tickets well in advance, especially if you want the coveted early morning slots.